 If you have The JDK installed, just type java -version in your terminal and this will bring up the JDK version

 Just to make it clear, SDK stands for Software Development Kit which has support for developing apps in different programming languages, not just JAVA.
 It is used by Microsoft and Google Android for example.

 Check Microsoft SDK version

-To check for you windows installed SDK version you should open your registry editor and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SDKs\Windows.
-To open Registry editor press Windows button + R, write regedit and press ENTER.
+To check for your windows installed SDK version you should open your registry editor and navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft SDKs\Windows.
+To open Registry editor press the Windows button + R, write regedit, and press ENTER.